Out of laughs? The future of comedy in a post-covid society

 “My main worry in terms of how Covid will affect the future of the industry is the impact that it will have on venues, particularly the smaller arts centres around the country.
-As with many things during the pandemic, it feels as though there has been a lot of support for the centrepieces, and a willingness to ignore the supporting structures” says Ahir Shah, a stand-up comedian based in the UK.
+As with many things during the pandemic, it feels as though there has been a lot of support for the centrepieces, and a willingness to ignore the supporting structures”, says Ahir Shah, a stand-up comedian based in the UK.

 With local businesses being forced to shut during national lockdowns, it is clear that comedy venues are struggling without the financial support of the state.
 Whilst some comedians are receiving support, the industry itself is reliant on supporting structures such as management, production and venues, which have been ignored and left to collapse.

-However, the question remains: what will comedy look like in a post-Covid society?
+However, the question remains: what will comedy look like in a post-covid society?
 A July 2020 survey conducted by the Live Comedy Association concluded that a third of comedy venues will be forced to close within the next six months whilst 77.8% are expected to close within the next year.
-Speaking to Ahir Shah about the future of comedy, he says “I think people are desperate to go out again and performers are desperate to get back to work – I just hope that the third part of the equation, the room where it happens, isn’t overlooked to the point of disappearing.”
+Speaking to Ahir Shah about the future of comedy, he claims “I think people are desperate to go out again and performers are desperate to get back to work – I just hope that the third part of the equation, the room where it happens, isn’t overlooked to the point of disappearing.”

-“Creatively, it has presented some amazing opportunities that we would never have explored before – and we have had a lot of fun whilst making new friends in the industry.
+“Creatively it has presented some amazing opportunities that we would never have explored before – and we have had a lot of fun whilst making new friends in the industry.
 Financially it is a challenge as the income stream is extremely low and doesn’t pay the overheads we have for our venue.”

 Whilst the introduction of virtual comedy has opened up opportunities for new stand- up comedians to take the centre stand, does this equate to success?
 In the industry, pacing and timing are key elements of a successful set.
-However, without the audience, feedback and the late responses which may arise in the virtual arena, some established comedians may find it difficult to translate their lockdown comedy to the venues once they have reopened.
+However without the audience feedback and the late responses which may arise in the virtual arena, Some established comedians may find it difficult to translate their lockdown comedy to the venues once they have reopened.